csswizardry/csswizardry.github.com/_posts/2014-08-05-advice-to-budding-front-end-developers.md

 certainly found that as I’ve worked longer and longer, and matured as a developer, that there is no need to rush things.

-I started out wanting to do everything right now, trying to run before I could crawl.
+I started out wanting to do everything _right now_, trying to run before I could crawl.
 I’m now six (yep, just six) years into being a professional, full time developer, and I’ve come to realise just how long six years is.
 I’m also acutely aware of just how many more chunks of six years I have left in front of me: it’s